haridusministeerium/bctl/README.md

 `$ pipx install bctl`

+> [!NOTE]
-Note this will install the client & daemon executables, but it's user responsibility to launch the daemon process, covered below.
+> This will install the client & daemon executables, but it's user responsibility to launch the daemon process, covered below.

 ## Why?